Celebration

 Songfacts®:

-• Kool & the Gang's sax player Ronald Bell, also known as Khalis Bayyan, told Billboard that the song came out of a time of religious study.
+• "Celebration" has a much deeper meaning beneath the surface.
+Kool & the Gang's sax player Ronald Bell, whose Muslim name is Khalis Bayyan, told Billboard that the song came out of a time of religious study.
 "The initial idea came from reading the Q'uran," he explained.
 "I was reading the passage where God was creating Adam, and the angels were celebrating and singing praises.
 That inspired me to write the basic chords and the line, Everyone around the world, come on, let's celebrate."

-• No one close to the band was surprised by the song's enduring popularity as a celebratory anthem.
-In fact, lead singer J.T.
-Taylor's mother predicted it.
+• Ronald Bell knew the band hit on a universal theme with "Celebration" - there are always celebrations going on - but he didn't think the song would become so huge.
+Others knew it would be massive, including lead singer J.T.
+Taylor's mother.
 Taylor told Billboard: "My mother told me when she heard it, 'You're gonna play this song for the rest of your life - so get ready!"

 • Wondering how this got in the "Songs with names of cities in the title" category?
 There is a city in Florida called Celebration.
 It's associated with Disney and is a bucolic tourist destination.